 Education Not Training

 Our interior design program emphasizes process first, then product.
 You will be challenged to explore problem-solving in a collaborative manner, often through peer teaching and learning.
-You will take responsibility for active learning.

-Our interior design graduates are highly regarded in the professional community due to their maturity, knowledge, abilities to think and work collaboratively, and range of skills.
+Our interior design graduates are highly regarded in the professional community due to their maturity, knowledge, abilities to think and work collaboratively, and broad range of skills.